imitoag/woundgenius-android-sdk-sample/README.md

 1. Pull the repository.
 2. Navigate to the SampleIonicAngular -> woundGeniusSampleIA.
 3. In terminal run a command ```npm install```.
 That should setup the angular_modules.
+4. Execute ``npm install -g @ionic/cli`` commad if you do not have ionic installed.
-4. Follow one of the options for integrating WoundGenius SDK into the Sample app.
+5. Follow one of the options for integrating WoundGenius SDK into the Sample app.
-5. Update the license key in AndroidStudio in the ```MainApplication``` class file.
+6. Update the license key in AndroidStudio in the ```MainApplication``` class file.
-6. run a command ```ionic capacitor run android``` and select the desired device on which you want to install the android application.
+7. run a command ```ionic capacitor run android``` and select the desired device on which you want to install the android application.
 If the options are empty, launch an android emulator or connect your device via cable and open Android Studio.
-7. Click "Open SDK".
+8. Click "Open SDK".
 Allow access to Camera.